LidiaOrfanu/ping-charging-station/README.md

 - Formik for the forms
 - Shuttle Secrets to store the environment variable (database connection string)

-## Client deployment using Vercel: <https://ping-charging-station.vercel.app>

-## Server deployment using Shuttle: <https://ping-charging-station.shuttleapp.rs/api/stations>

-## Database hosting on Supabase (PostgreSQL)
+## Deployment

+Vercel for the frontend: <https://ping-charging-station.vercel.app>
+Shuttle for the backend: <https://ping-charging-station.shuttleapp.rs/api/stations>
+Supabase(PostgreSQL) for the database hosting

 ## Setup